makersacademy/takeaway-challenge/README.md

 UR1.
-I would like to see a list of dishes with prices__ UR2.
-I would like to be able to select some number of several available dishes__ UR3.
-I would like to check the total matches the sum of the various dishes__ UR4.
-I would like to receive a confirmation text__
+I would like to see a list of dishes with prices <br />
+UR2.
+I would like to be able to select some number of several available dishes <br />
+UR3.
+I would like to check the total matches the sum of the various dishes <br />
+UR4.
+I would like to receive a confirmation text <br />

 Hints on functionality to implement: